SiliconLabs/matter_applications/matter_thread_multi_switch_mad/README.md

 You have already built and interacted with the Light Switch App on a Thread network.
 This tutorial is the next step; using the existing Light Switch App and modifying it to add features (in this case additional endpoints).

-We will be modifying the Light Switch app, using the ZAP tool to configure the endpoints, clusters and attributes, and then adding code to make it all work.
+We will be modifying the Light Switch app, using the ZAP tool to configure the endpoints (The new switch is added within ZAP as a new endpoint), clusters and attributes, and then adding code to make it all work.

-A multi switch device is a device (in this case a Matter Accessory Device) that contains 2 or more switches controlling other Matter devices in the same Matter network (one device per switch).
+A multi-switch device is a device (in this case a Matter Accessory Device) that contains 2 or more switches controlling other Matter devices in the same Matter network (one device per switch).
 This application is extended from the light switch app which contains only one switch.

-This tutorial aims at people who have gone through the light switch example at: [Matter over Thead Light Switch](https://github.com/SiliconLabs/matter/tree/release_1.0.0/examples/light-switch-app) and want to customize/extend your application.
+This tutorial aims at people who have gone through the light switch example at: [Matter over Thread Light Switch](https://github.com/SiliconLabs/matter/tree/release_1.0.0/examples/light-switch-app) and want to customize/extend your application.

-To simplify the experience and provide a resource to check against, we will be providing a completed multi switch project, which is the "light-switch-app" folder.
+To simplify the experience and provide a resource to check against, we will be providing a completed multi-switch project, which is the "light-switch-app" folder.
 Following this tutorial would create the exact same project.

 ## Prerequisites ##
 This tutorial expects you to have built a MAD on your local setup, following either: